LBHackney-IT/Data-Platform-Playbook/docs/playbook/ingesting-data/004-ingest-spreadsheet-files-from-g-drive.md

 ## Preparing the spreadsheet for ingestion

+- Please follow this guide for each spreadsheet file you wish to ingest onto the platform
 - Check that your file is in the list of allowed file types for this process
 - Ensure that all columns in your file have headers.
 Columns without headers will be lost.
 - If your spreadsheet file is stored on your local device, [upload it to google drive](https://www.howtogeek.com/398570/how-to-import-an-excel-document-into-google-sheets/).